andalf/filter-grid/README.md

 jQuery Filter Grid
 ===========

+UPDATE: This project is no longer maintained.
+The author suggests checking out isotope (https://github.com/metafizzy/isotope).

 Filter a set of items by category using jQuery Quicksand for animation.

 This currently includes a modified version of jQuery Quicksand 1.2.2 due to a couple of issues when running the newest version.